danielbeach/sniffer/README.md

 Want to convert your `CSV` file into a Delta Table?

 No problem.
-Simple pass `--delta 1 --delta-path some/location/` and a new Delta Table will be create from your `CSV` file.
+Simply pass `--delta 1 --delta-path some/location/` and a new Delta Table will be created from your `CSV` file.

 Here is an example command